MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-measure-distance.md

 :::image type="content" source="./media/augmented-measure/augmented-measure.png" alt-text="Select Measure in MR.":::

-You can modify the control with a number of properties.
+You can modify the control with many properties.

 ### Properties